panther-labs/panther/docs/gitbook/log-analysis/log-processing/setup.md

 #### CloudFormation Console

-If you click the **Launch Stack** button, a new tab will open in your browser and take you to the AWS CloudFormation Console.
+When you click the **Launch console** link, a new tab will open in your browser and take you to the AWS CloudFormation Console.

+{% hint style="info" %}
 Make sure you sign in the same AWS Account that was provided in the previous step.
+{% endhint %}

 ![](../../.gitbook/assets/log-analysis-iam-4.png)